TobikoData/sqlmesh/docs/concepts/models/python_models.md

 ) -> pd.DataFrame:
 ```

 The `execute` function is wrapped with the `model` [decorator](https://wiki.python.org/moin/PythonDecorators), which is used to capture model's metadata similarly to the `MODEL` statement in [SQL models](#sql_models.md).
-The function itself takes in an `Execution` context that can be used to run SQL queries and retrieve the current time interval that is being processed, as well as arbitrary key-value arguments passed in at runtime.
+The function itself takes in an `Execution` context that can be used to run SQL queries and to retrieve the current time interval that is being processed, as well as arbitrary key-value arguments passed in at runtime.
 You can either return a Pandas or a PySpark Dataframe instance.

 Because SQLMesh creates tables before evaluating models, the schema of the output DataFrame is a required argument.
 The argument `columns` is a dictionary of column name to type.
 If the output is too large, it can also be returned in chunks using Python generators.

 ## Execution context
 Python models can do anything you want, but it is strongly recommended for all models to be [idempotent](../../glossary/#idempotency).
 Python models can easily fetch data from upstream models or even data outside of SQLMesh.
 Given an execution context, you can fetch a DataFrame with `fetchdf`.